National Militia (Serbia): Formation

-As Principality of Serbia gained it's autonomy within the Ottoman Empire as a vassal state in 1830, a small Serbian Regular Army was established in order to protect the peace within its borders.
+As Principality of Serbia gained its autonomy within the Ottoman Empire as a vassal state in 1830, a small Serbian Regular Army was established in order to protect the peace within its borders.
 It was armed and uniformed in the European fashion, trained by the former Austrian and Russian officers: by 1860, it had no more than 3,500 professional soldiers.

 In 1861.
 Prince Mihailo Obrenović (1860–1868), adopted a new Law on the National Militia, which included military service for men between the ages of 20 and 50 who were trained locally.

 In August 1861, a law was duly passed making all able-bodied men between the ages of twenty and fifty liable for military service.
 Those between twenty and thirty were to train on Sundays and holidays, while the rest were reservists, obliged to train on a monthly basis.
 Within ten years, Serbia could field a massive force of some 90,000 men out of a population of one and a quarter million.
 The construction of an army at lightning speed was accompanied by tremendous patriotic fervour: songs hailing Serbia's great military traditions; articles predicting an imminent revolutionary war which would sweep the Turks out of Europe and keep the Austrians at bay; and endless slogans.
 ‘Educated Serbs even liked to boast of being a modern Sparta, the Piedmont of the South Slavs or, better yet, the Prussia of the Balkans’, as a historian of modern Serbia has remarked.
 In this respect, the militarization of Serbia, based on the peasantry, fostered a novel nationalist ideology in which the masses, and not just the bureaucratic elite, played a historic role.
 But it also created a dangerous illusion, as sheer numbers did not make an army.
 Discipline, clothing, medical support, proper logistics and, above all, an abundant supply of weapons and well-trained officers did.
 The new Serbian military could fulfil none of these requirements, as the country was to learn dramatically during the First Serbian-Ottoman War of 1876.
 By the time of his assassination in 1868, Prince Michael was almost certainly aware of these deficiencies, as he had invited foreign delegations to assess his army.
 Their observations were uniformly dismissive.